-The Act authorizes the Minister to appoint inspectors for the purposes of this law, who "may, without a warrant or notice, and at any time, enter and inspect any place" to determine compliance with the Ministers' regulations.
+The Act authorizes the Minister to appoint inspectors for the purposes of this law, who "may, without a warrant or notice, and at any time, enter and inspect any place" to determine compliance with the Minister's regulations.
 Inspectors are also granted unfettered powers to examine, demand, remove or copy any "thing that is or may be relevant to the inspection" and to "question a person on any matter that is or may be relevant to the inspection, including questioning a person separate from others."
 Non-compliance is a punishable offence, subject to a fine of \$50,000 or \$100,000 for an individual or corporation, respectively.

 The broad investigative powers granted to inspectors give them wide latitude, based on their sole discretion, in determining what "is or may be" relevant to an inspection.
-These unchecked discretionary powers - arguably broader than the search and seizure powers that police have under exigent circumstances - enable inspectors to conflate trafficking with sex work, enter into sex workers' workplaces to "inspect" human trafficking, and detain and interrogate sex workers.
+These unchecked discretionary powers are arguably broader than the search and seizure powers that police have under exigent circumstances.
 Troublingly, an individual is not permitted to "refuse to answer questions on any matter that is or may be relevant to the inspection," potentially requiring sex workers, who face an array of negative consequences for engaging in criminalized labour, including stigma, discrimination, the possibility of eviction, travel bans, criminal charges and loss of immigration status, to disclose details of their work with little knowledge as to whether an inspector's questions are relevant to a human trafficking inspection.
 A person who is suspected of committing an offence is also compelled to answer questions in breach of their constitutionally protected right to silence.
 Sex workers face extraordinarily heavy-handed and excessive fines if they do not cooperate, a coercive approach that is compounded for migrant Asian workers who may not understand or speak English.
 Not only do these provisions present serious human rights concerns, but they are also unlikely to withstand constitutional scrutiny.